What is edge computing?

 One of them is simply considering the volumes and numbers of devices available.

-But, if that's the case, it every company will have from their central operations.
+But, if that's the case, it means that every company will have to handle tens of thousands, hundreds of thousands, or even millions of devices from their central operations.

 We also have a diversity problem.